Whitworth University / Weyerhaeuser Center / Scholarship & Faculty Development /

 (b) a Christian academic journal of faith and learning (e.g., Journal of Psychology and Theology, Christian Scholar’s Review, Perspectives on Science and Christian Faith);

 (d) a secular or Christian publishing house.

-Procedure: Applicants must submit the following:
+Procedure: Applicants must submit...

 - a curriculum vitae.

-The research proposal should 1) explain the planned research or grant submission, with reference to the important literature on the subject; 2) describe the anticipated publication(s) or proposal(s); and 3) indicate how a Christian faith perspective informs the planned research.
+The research proposal should explain the planned research or grant submission, with reference to the important literature on the subject; should describe the anticipated publication(s) or proposal; and should indicate how a Christian faith perspective informs the planned research.

-Contact: Any additional questions should be directed to Dale Soden, Ph.D., Department of History (email@example.com; 509.777.4433).
+Contact: Any additional questions should be directed to Dale Soden, Ph.D., Whitworth University Department of History (email@example.com; 509.777.4433 (x4433)).